 The Rock Hall worked with Tape Ark and its strategic partner Seagate Technology (Seagate Powered by Tape Ark) to extract all the data from the LTO tapes and load it onto the AWS Snowball Edge devices.
 Tape Ark then sent the Snowball devices loaded with data back to AWS, and the data went right into the Rock Hall’s Amazon S3 bucket.
 Once the Rock Hall’s digital media was in Amazon S3 on the AWS Cloud, Amazon S3 lifecycle policies were set up to automatically move the media files into S3 Glacier Deep Archive to help optimize storage costs for files that were rarely accessed.
 For the Rock Hall, the process was effortless, with Tape Ark managing the end-to-end migration.

 Preserving Rock History through Modern Digital Asset Management on AWS

 Using AWS services with the help of its partners, the Rock Hall initially recovered and preserved 2,000 files and 300 TB of its most valued digital video assets.
-With the expertise of Chromata Solutions, a strategic consulting and program management company that specializes in DAM and digital supply chain, and the Terentia DAM Platform for the GLAM industry, the Rock Hall is now working to preserve an additional 650,000 files.
+With the expertise of Chromata Solutions, a strategic consulting and program management company that specializes in DAM and digital supply chain, and the creation of the Rock Hall DAM, the Rock Hall is now working to preserve an additional 650,000 files.

 After migrating to the modern DAM platform, the Rock Hall expanded search functionality, built-in flexibility, and tiered storage management.
 As a result, the organization has virtually no limitations on file or library size.
 The new platform also improved preservation workflows, business process management workflow automation, and integrations to leading third-party tools such as Adobe Creative Cloud—all in a cost-effective, cloud-based infrastructure.